Toronto Zoo: Eurasia Wilds

-Often regarded as the oldest part of the zoo, Eurasia received a large overhaul in 2014.
-The featured species in this section of the zoo are snow leopards, Amur tigers, West Caucasian tur, mouflon, red pandas, and Bactrian camels.
-With the area's redesign to the Eurasia Wilds Steller's sea eagles were added; while several other species are now only viewable from the Zoomobile, including lion-tailed macaques, yak, and the herd of Przewalski's horses.
+Once regarded as the oldest part of the zoo, Eurasia received a large overhaul in 2014.
+The featured species in this section of the zoo are snow leopards, Amur tigers, West Caucasian tur, mouflon, red pandas, Steller's sea eagles, highland cattle and Bactrian camels.
+Several other species in the area are only viewable from the Zoomobile, including yak, a wattled crane, and the zoo's herd of Asian wild horses.

+Species previously held in the Eurasia section include scimitar oryx, Barbary sheep, wisents, dholes, Manchurian sika deer, chamois, Japanese macaques, and Barbary apes.

-From May 18, 2013, to March 18, 2018, the area included two giant pandas: Er Shun (female) and Da Mao (male).
-With the pandas' arrival, the zoo has refurbished its seasonal attraction area into an extensive educational centre – the Giant Panda Interpretive Centre.
+Twice, the Toronto Zoo has hosted giant pandas visiting from China.
+The first instance was a short-term visit in the summer of 1985.
+The second lasted from May 18, 2013, to March 18, 2018.
+Both visits included two young pandas.
+The pandas from the second, longer, stay were named Er Shun (female) and Da Mao (male).
+With the pandas' arrival, the zoo refurbished its seasonal attraction area into an extensive educational centre – the Giant Panda Interpretive Centre.
 In 2014, after her first estrus, Er Shun was artificially inseminated – the first such procedure performed on a panda in Canada.
 No baby was born in 2014 and it was believed that Er Shun experienced a pseudopregnancy, a phenomenon common in giant pandas.
 In 2015, Er Shun was again artificially inseminated, resulting in the first birth of giant pandas in Canada.
 Twin cubs, one male (later named "Jia Panpan" indicating "Canadian Hope") and one female ("Jia Yueyue" indicating "Canadian Joy"), were born on October 13, 2015.
 The cubs were raised by Er Shun, with "twin swapping" occurring through the first four months of their lives until they were large and healthy enough that zoo staff were confident of their survival.

 Discovery Zone

-The Discovery Zone is geared towards children by featuring educational themes and exhibits.
+The Discovery Zone is geared towards children and features educational themes and exhibits.
 The most prominent area is a children's water park, Splash Island, which features landscaping and themed objects depicting the three states of water.
-Exhibits are grouped around variously themed groups of aquatic animals, including rivers, lakes, and oceans.
-Waterside Theatre is an open-air enclosure where live demonstrations of a variety of animals are shown, including goats, grey crowned cranes, ravens, macaws, and ground hornbills.
-A third area, the Kids Zoo, consists of a variety of animals that children can interact with, such as guinea pigs, skunks, and alpacas.
+Exhibits are grouped around various themed groups of aquatic animals, including rivers, lakes, and oceans.
+Waterside Theatre is an open-air enclosure where live demonstrations of a variety of animals are shown, including goats, grey crowned cranes, ravens, green-winged macaws, marabou storks and ground hornbills.

+A third area, the Kids Zoo, consists of a variety of animals that children can interact with, such as ferrets, skunks, Guinea pigs, rabbits, and armadillos.
 The Discovery Zone also hosted Dinosaurs Alive and the Stingray Bay exhibit for their respective durations.